firebird631/siis/README.md

 Performance seems good, tested with 100+ traded markets at trades/ticks level of watching.
 It could be interesting to use the asyncio capacities to distribute the computing, but in cost of extra communication, and an additional latency.

-I recommend to use only a single watcher/trader and a single strategy/appliance per profile.
-More will require extra threads, causing possible global latencies.

-In addition, if you have different set of parameters for markets you could prefer to use distinct profiles and then instance of SiiS.
-For example, you trade EURUSD and USDPY using the same profile and instance, but you have a separate profile and instance for trade the indices, and another for trading the commodities.
+Because you can execute many instances of SiiS, you can split your strategy into different instances.

-Another example, you trade pairs on USDT, but you distinct 4 sorts ok markets, serious coin, alt coin and shit-coin and low volume shit-coins.
+For example, you trade pairs on USDT, but you distinct 4 sorts ok markets, serious coin, alt coin, shit-coin and low volume shit-coins.
-Then you could have 4 distinct profiles and then 4 instances.
-And more probably you might have different strategies.
+Then you could have 4 distinct profiles and then 4 instances of SiiS.

-Again another example, a broker offers trading on asset and some others pairs on margin, considers having different profiles, and then different instances too.
+Another example, an exchange offers trading on spot and some others pairs on margin, then you will start two different instances.

-Finally, you could set up your different VPS, one instance per VPS, lesser failures, lower resource usage, and you could adjust the hardware to the optimal point.
+Finally, you could set up your different VPS, one instance per VPS, for lesser failures, lower resource usage, and you could adjust the hardware to the optimal point to minimize costs.

 Troubles
 --------